enasequence/read_docs/upload_01.rst

     gzip -k eg_01.fq.gz

-For Windows users, 3rd party tools are available to accomplish this.
+For Windows users, third party tools are available to accomplish this.
 The standard compression type used in Windows, ZIP, is not accepted in ENA submissions.